MetOffice/forest/doc/source/howto-reducer.rst

 If you are used to object-oriented designs this approach may seem a bit long winded.
+It is.
+Luckily for us, the :class:`forest.redux.Store` takes care of the boilerplate.
+Repeated application of the reducer and usage of middleware is abstracted away from us so we only need to implement the methods.

-However, although it takes a little more time to decompose our intentions we gain an awful lot of nice features.
+That said, it does take a little more time to decompose our thoughts into actions, states and reducers.
+However after going through that effort we gain many nice features

    - Easy to unit test, no side-effects or complicated mocking needed
    - Behaviour and state separated simpler mental model